 Hire the Church or Hall: The Hall and Church are full of activity during the week with choir rehearsals, guides, brownies, slimming world, keep fit classes and more.

-The Hall (with kitchen) and Church are both available to hire by contacting the Bookings Secretary.
+The Hall (with kitchen) and Church are both available to hire by contacting the Parish Administrator.